ndabAP/vue-best-practises/README.md

 If you need to setup up something during one of the hooks upfront, you should define a method instead of writing everything into the hook.
 With that, you can easily reinvoke the method later if necessary.

-## You shall use `Vue.set` and `Vue.delete` to mutate/delete properties
+## You shall use `Vue.set` and `Vue.delete` to mutate/delete properties/array keys

-Since Vue.js [can't detect property additions or deletions](https://vuejs.org/v2/guide/reactivity.html#Change-Detection-Caveats), you sould always use `Vue.set` to add and `Vue.delete` to delete properties.
+Since Vue.js [can't detect property additions or deletions](https://vuejs.org/v2/guide/reactivity.html#Change-Detection-Caveats), you sould always use `Vue.set` to add and `Vue.delete` to delete properties or array keys.
 This is especially necessary when setting or deleting an array index.

 ## You should use Vuex strict mode